 WET is in its fifth year of an online collaborative platform called iConnect.
 Using Microsoft SharePoint technologies, we began cataloging and centralizing a searchable library of resources that can be used across the service delivery system.
 The platform also allows collaboration among staff by taking advantage of tools such as calendar synchronization, online discussion boards and personalized sections for programs.
 The result is an electronic hub that staff can utilize to access resources, information, and experiences that were not previously accessible in a timely, efficient manner due to our agency's geography and infrastructure.
-The software was beta tested at one program and has since been rolled out slowly to other clinics and programs across the service delivery system.
-Due to the pandemic, our clinics and programs had to find different ways to connect with the existing service delivery system.
+The software was beta tested at one program and has since been rolled out slowly to other clinics and programs had to find different ways to connect with the existing service delivery system.
 Because of this, we saw a large increase in the use of our iConnect platform.
 To date, there are 712 users taking advantage of over 1,500 collected resources.